Treeing Walker Coonhound

-Energetic and driven, TWCs are only appropriate for experienced dog owners with the time to train and exercise them frequently.
+Energetic and driven, TWCs are appropriate only for experienced dog owners with the time to train and exercise them frequently.
 When kept physically and mentally active, Walkers are playful, loving, and sometimes goofy companions.
 Between hunts, training sessions, or walks, they'll lay on the couch or their dog bed resting up for their next outing.
-While laid-back, TWCs are prone to raucous bouts of barking.
-The breed varies socially; some Walkers are shy, while others are outgoing.
+While laid back, TWCs are prone to raucous bouts of barking.
+The breed varies socially: some Walkers are shy, others are outgoing.

 Treeing Walker Coonhounds are also called Walkers and TWCs.

 Physical Description/Breed Standard

 Coat – Treeing Walker Coonhounds have a smooth, short and glossy coat that is dense enough to protect them from briars on the hunt.
 The coat color is a white, black, and tan tri-color.
 White or black may be the predominant color.

 TWCs are alert, athletic dogs who are rugged enough to track raccoons through dense underbrush on the hunt.
 They have a powerful build without any hint of stockiness.
 The Treeing Walker Coonhound's ears are low set and the rounded tips reach almost to the nose when the head is down.
 Their dark eyes are large and have the alert, yet gentle expression common to hounds.
 The Walker's long legs offer them power, speed, and endurance.
 Their temperament is focused in the field and easygoing at home.